soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-107 Foam Procedure for Roof Removal.* ::

 (a) These procedures apply only to the removal of asbestos-containing roofing material (ACRM) from exterior roof surfaces.
-The work area on the roof shall be cordoned off with clearly visible barriers such as caution tape, and only authorized persons shall have access.
-All sections of these rules shall be followed in conjunction with this section with the exception of, 15 RCNY § 1-81(m), 15 RCNY § 1-81(p), 15 RCNY § 1-91, 15 RCNY § 1-102(b), 15 RCNY § 1-112(d), and 15 RCNY § 1-112(e).
+The work area on the roof must be cordoned off with clearly visible barriers such as caution tape, and only authorized persons may have access.
+All sections of these rules must be followed in conjunction with this section with the exception of 15 RCNY § 1-81(m), 15 RCNY § 1-81(p), 15 RCNY § 1-91, 15 RCNY § 1-102(b), 15 RCNY § 1-112(d), and 15 RCNY § 1-112(g).

 (b) The foam or viscous liquid shall be non-toxic, shall not require special respiratory protection for handling, and shall not affect the handling and disposal of the waste.